 Some employers are more likely than others to require PPE (for instance, those working with members of the public or where social distancing cannot be maintained).
 Unless required by law to use PPE, it is up to employers as to whether they make it mandatory for employees to use PPE, such as face masks and gloves.
 Some employees might feel safer wearing a face mask whilst in the office, for example, while others might prefer to go without any PPE.

 In cases where individual employees want to wear PPE (if this makes them feel less anxious or more comfortable, for example), employers should allow them to.
 But it is worth noting that employers who do not have a legal requirement to issue PPE are not obliged to provide PPE for employees who decide that they want to use it in the workplace.

 5. If in doubt, don’t

 If you are in any doubt as to whether it is safe to put employees in a particular situation, it is best to withhold from doing so.
-If you have an employee who is particularly vulnerable, it is best where possible to keep them on furlough or, if this is not possible, to make arrangements to keep this employee as safe as possible by placing their usual desk or workspace as far away from others as possible.
+If you have an employee who is particularly vulnerable, it is best where possible to keep them on furlough or, if this is not possible (say for example they are one of your critical infrastructure workers), to make arrangements to keep this employee as safe as possible by placing their usual desk or workspace as far away from others as possible.

 Interested in learning more about HR and employer responsibilities during the COVID-19 pandemic?
 See our topical webinar series, where we chat to various HR and employment law experts on topics ranging from carrying out redundancies remotely to addressing employees’ fears over returning to work.